codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 #### Git provider and repo flags
 The Git provider defined for the runtime.

->Because Codefresh creates a [shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration) for the runtimes in your account, the Git provider defined for the first runtime you install in your account is used for all the other runtimes in the same account.
+>Because Codefresh creates a [shared configuration repo]({{site.baseurl}}/docs/reference/shared-configuration) for the runtimes in your account, the Git provider defined for the first runtime you install in your account is also used for all the other runtimes in the same account.

 You can define any of the following Git providers:
 * GitHub: